 Alcohol problems vary in severity from mild to life threatening and affect the individual, the person's family, and society in numerous adverse ways.
-Despite all of the focus on illegal drugs of abuse such as cocaine, alcohol remains the number one drug problem in the United States.
-Nearly 18 million adults in the U.S. are dependent on alcohol or have other alcohol-related problems, and about 88,000 people die from preventable alcohol-related causes.
+Despite all the focus on illegal drugs of abuse such as cocaine, alcohol remains the number-one drug problem in the United States.
+Nearly 17 million adults in the U.S. are dependent on alcohol or have other alcohol-related problems, and about 88,000 people die from preventable alcohol-related causes.

-Alcohol dependence refers to a more serious disorder and involves excessive or maladaptive use leading to
+- Alcohol dependence refers to a more serious kind of alcohol use disorder and involves excessive or maladaptive use leading to

 three or more of the following: